wonderingabout/PhoenixGo/README.md

 See also [#configure-guide](#configure-guide).

 Furthermore, if you want to fully control all the options of `mcts_main` (such as, changing log destination), you could also run `bazel-bin/mcts/mcts_main` directly.
 See also [#command-line-options](#command-line-options).
-See also [path config file settings](https://github.com/Tencent/PhoenixGo/#10-ckptzerockpt-20b-v1fp32plan-error-no-such-file-or-directory)
+See also [FAQ question](https://github.com/Tencent/PhoenixGo/#13-ckptzerockpt-20b-v1fp32plan-error-no-such-file-or-directory)

 The engine supports the GTP protocol, means it could be used with a GUI with GTP capability, such as [Sabaki](http://sabaki.yichuanshen.de).
 It can also run on command-line GTP server tools like [gtp2ogs](https://github.com/online-go/gtp2ogs).
 For more details, see [FAQ question](https://github.com/Tencent/PhoenixGo/#10-gtp-command-error--invalid-command)